Mike Benninghof (Avalanche Press LTD)

 All kingdoms worship either the Vanir, the Aesir or both.
 Kingdoms in the North, Middle and West seem roughly analogous to Norway, Denmark and hypothetical pagan western-Europe.
 Odd ducks out are the kingdom in the South (vaguely modeled after Byzantium), which has a sort of fundamentalist Odin-as-christ religion, complete with missionaries and worship of other gods being banned, and the Eastern kingdom; a Hel/Loki worshipping Mongol/Islam smorgasboard, serving as the likely antagonists.

-The NPCs that are actually statted out are sparse, and not the most inspired I have ever seen, but they are, at the very least, serviceable, and each serves a distinct role should they be used in a campaign.
+The NPCs that are actually statted out are sparse, and not the most inspired I have ever seen, but they are fit for purpose, and each serves a distinct role should they be used in a campaign.
 While lacking a backstory for the most part, each is given at the very least a motivation and a modus operandi to help you use them.
-They run the gamut from a helpful bard to trollborn chieftain to arrogant high priest of Odin.
-Some of the kings are fairly well done, nuanced and with believable motivation, and it warms my heart to see that among the most politically powerful characters in the setting is a 15th level aristocrat with no magical items.
+They run the gamut from a helpful bard to Trollborn chieftain to arrogant high priest of Odin.
+Some of the kings are well done, nuanced and with believable motivation, and it warms my heart to see that among the most politically powerful characters in the setting is a 15th level aristocrat with no magical items.

-Even a villainous god daughter of Loki (Aeksa Lokisdotter) is statted up, the book making it very clear that it is in fact her on the cover, this single fact presumably serving to stave off shrieking gender-fluid wrath by the POWERS THAT BE because she does indeed have agency and a motivation or something asinine.
-If you are going to pander at least do it with pride.
+Even a villainous god daughter of Loki (Aeksa Lokisdotter) is statted up, the book making it very clear that it is in fact her on the cover, this single fact presumably serving to stave off shrieking gender-fluid wrath by the POWERS THAT BE because she does indeed have agency and a motivation and isn’t just there to showcase cartoon tits or whatever.
+If you are going to pander at least pander it with pride.
 The Goddaughter antagonist feels a bit like page-filler, Viking myth is so badass any new addition should try to live up to that standard.
 And more tits on the cover.

 A few variant rules and extra systems are described in sidebars.
 Mortals can try calling upon divine aid 1/week, but this is unlikely and success means only a small blessing.
 A variant rule system even allows Mortals to earn a so called Glory point, which you can use just as a Divinity point.
 This system is open ended (interesting), and requires you to accumulate points by defeating powerful enemies and keeping to oaths (while breaking oaths or fleeing from combat means you lose points quickly).

-The last section of the book consists of a list of gods, with a few descriptive sentences and even more abbreviated stats, just enough so you can use them.
-Odin is expanded upon, and while Jormundgandr and Fenris Wolf are mentioned, they are sadly not given any stats (a lamentable omission that could possibly be corrected in the supplement Doom of Odin, which I might cover at some point ).
-Each deity just has class levels, at maximum one unique special ability, occasionally a unique magical item (with the exception of Frey, who has like nine), a note on whether they are part of the Vanir or the Aesir and a list of domains.
-In an incredibly sloppy move that would have been fixed had Avalanche paid the 35 dollars for 2 hours of editing by a highschool student, Vanir is described but not given any stats.
-Overall, the information provided is just a quick primer, but anyone with a knowledge of Norse mythology should be able to cope.
-A last note is the lack of resurrection magic, which they make abundantly clear.
+The last section of the book consists of a list of gods with a few descriptive sentences and even more abbreviated stats, just enough so you can use them.
+Odin is expanded upon, and while Jormundgandr and Fenris Wolf are mentioned they are sadly not given any stats (a lamentable omission that could possibly be corrected in the supplement Doom of Odin, which I might cover at some point ).
+Each deity just has class levels a maximum of one unique special ability, occasionally a unique magical item (with the exception of Frey, who has like nine), a note on whether they are part of the Vanir or the Aesir and a list of domains.
+In an incredibly sloppy move that would have been fixed had Avalanche paid the 35 dollars for 2 hours of editing by a highschool student, the Vanir are described but not given any stats.
+Overall the information provided is just a quick primer, but anyone with a knowledge of Norse mythology should be able to cope.
+A last note is the lack of Resurrection magic, which they make abundantly clear.
 Death is final.
 I approve.